 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 3:40 am and the next low tide will be at 4:25 pm.
-The first high tide will be at 10:15 am and the next high tide at 10:05 pm.
+In the high tide and low tide chart, we can see that the first low tide will be at 3:55 am and the next low tide at 4:40 pm.
+The first high tide will be at 10:20 am and the next high tide at 10:30 pm.

-The lunar phase is a Waning Crescent.
-Today we have 12 hours and 42 minutes of sun.
-The solar transit is at 11:50 am and the length of time the moon will be visible will be 12 hours and 57 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we will have 12 hours and 26 minutes of sun.
+The solar transit will be at 12:17 pm and the length of time the moon will be visible will be 11 hours and 19 minutes.

-The tidal coefficient today is 92.
-With such a hight coefficient we will have big tides and the currents will also be very evident. to end the day with a tidal coefficient of 90.
-The tide heights today are 0.6 m, 3.0 m, 1.0 m and 2.5 m.
+The tidal coefficient today is 86, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 87 to end the day with a tidal coefficient of 87.
+The tide heights today are 0.8 m, 3.3 m, 0.9 m and 2.8 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Double Bay which is of 3.9 m and a minimum height of 0.0 m.

 The solunar fishing calendar in Double Bay tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are: